Oselium/GUI4Films/README.md

 - Select films and USB keys from a list
 - Directly open the selected file on VLC in fullscreen
 - Supported files easy to change
+- Display a red error message if no USB key or video is selected

 ## Images
 ![image info](./pictures/image.png)